gaboesquivel/gaboesquivel/content/projects/raremint.md

   - Refactored the marketplace using Next.js SSR for improved performance and responsiveness.
   - Integrated Wallet Connect for secure transactions and improved user experience.
 story:
-  - RareMint digitizes real-world sports collectibles as NFTs for a digital collectible experience.
-As technical lead, I worked on improving the marketplace performance and maintainability.
+  - RareMint digitized real-world sports collectibles as NFTs.
+As a Software Engineer, I worked on marketplace performance, maintainability, wallet integration, and its first Pokémon card auctions on Polygon.
   - I built an EVM NFT data indexer using Moralis streams, Node.js, and PostgreSQL for efficient data processing.
 I also refactored the marketplace using Next.js SSR to improve performance and responsiveness.
   - The integration of Wallet Connect improved transaction security and user experience.
 My work focused on applying blockchain technology to create a functional digital collectibles platform.
 order: 6